Quick Read

 Security Deposit for Indian Students

-This is the cost that surprises families the most.
-Indian nationals are required by ICA to furnish a security deposit of Rs.3,66,500 (S$5,000) before the Student Pass is issued.
-This applies to citizens of India, Bangladesh, Myanmar, and the People's Republic of China.
+This is the cost that surprises families the most, when it applies.
+ICA's own guidance states that if a security deposit is required, it will be stated in your In-Principle Approval (IPA) letter.
+It is not automatically levied on every applicant.
+Where it does apply, the amount for citizens of India, Bangladesh, Myanmar, and the People's Republic of China is Rs.3,73,450 (S$5,000) (changed: exchange rate updated from Rs.3,66,500).
 The deposit must be in the form of a banker's guarantee or a cashier's order from a bank in Singapore.

 If you receive a scholarship that covers tuition and living costs, check whether your institution handles the security deposit on your behalf.
 NUS and NTU sometimes facilitate this for fully funded scholars; your offer letter will confirm.